Mathematical implication

 - Example: “If penguins fly then the moon is made of cheese” is vacuously true since the hypothesis is false.

-- Example: “If then ” is vacuously true as the hypothesis if false for all real numbers.
+- Example: “If x=x+1 then x=π ” is vacuously true as the hypothesis if false for all real numbers.